Oualidaazab/MATH_PR/README.md

-# MATH_PR
-In this repository i'll  solve mathimatique problem using python and C
+# MATH_PRMath problems solved with Python and C.